-The UCB Group is focused on transfer pricing risk monitoring, including proper documentation of intra-group transactions upon a proactive approach.
+The Bank is constantly focused on transfer pricing risk monitoring, including proper documentation of intra-group transactions with proactive approach.

-International guidelines (OECD, EU) in transfer pricing matter resulting from the BEPS (Base Erosion and Profit Shifting) action plan , aimed at increasing fiscal transparency, will be gradually introduced within the Romanian secondary legislation starting with 2016.
+International guidelines (OCDE, EU) in transfer pricing matter resulting from the BEPS (Base Erosion and Profit Shifting), aimed at increasing fiscal transparency, will be gradually introduced within the Romanian secondary.legislation starting with 2016.